 Seen from the visitor center, the two mirror-image mittens form the classical panorama of Monument Valley.
 Pictured on all the postcards they have bocome a visual cliche.
 The images below are a growing collection, shot at different times of year, day and night, and lighting conditions, that attempt to capture new interpretations of this unique pair of formations.

 Twice a year the setting sun aligns to cast a shadow of the West Mitten onto its complimentary partner.
 But, how about a photo of the shadow that also includes the full moon rising to the side of the Mittens?
 That should have occurred on September 7 or 8th, 2014.
 I was there, but the remains of hurricane Norbert produced a completely overcast sky: no shadow, no moon!
-The next opportunity is Sept 13-15, 2016.
-Not quite a perfect alignment as the moon will be a little high at the time of optimal shadow, but worth trying.
-Maybe I will see you there?
+The next opportunity was Sept 15, 2016.
+Not quite a perfect alignment as the shadow was not fully aligned before the sun set and the moon rose.
+September 2019 provides the next alignment.
+Maybe I will see you there??